Sinewyk/kf2_autokick/README.md

 interface ConfigFile {
   servers: string[]
   basicAuthorization: string
-  interval: number // in ms, defaults to 15000
+  intervalCheck: number // in ms, defaults to 5000
   action: string[] // one of 'kick', 'sessionban', 'banip' or 'banid', defaults to 'kick'
   minLevel: number // defaults to 15
   warnings: boolean // defaults to true
+  warningPeriod: number // defaults to 20000
   warningMessage: string // defaults to 'Minimum perk level required is 15.
 Change perk or be kicked.'
   removePerks: string[] // one of Berserker, Survivalist, Commando, Support, FieldMedic, Demolitionist, Firebug, Gunslinger, Sharpshooter or SWAT.
 Defaults to []
 }